BarathArivazhagan/spring-cloud-gateway-routing/README.md

 # spring-cloud-gateway-routing
-This project demonstrates the usage of API gateway between microservices using spring cloud gateway
+This project demonstrates the usage of API gateway between microservices using spring cloud gateway.

 ## what is spring cloud gateway ?